Easy Rocky Road Fudge

 Click HERE to save recipe to Pinterest!

 Making fudge at home doesn’t have to be difficult.
-With just a few ingredients, you are only steps away from a decadent dessert.
+With just a few ingredients and tips for how to make chocolate fudge, you are only steps away from a decadent dessert.

 Growing up we didn’t call this Rocky Road.
 Any dessert that had chocolate, nuts and marshmallow was called Heavenly Hash.